-- prescription medications, such as opioids and non-opioid medications.
+- prescription medications, such as opioids and non-opioid drugs

 As a kratom alternative, NSAIDs typically can help with minor aches.
-They include aspirin, naproxen, and ibuprofen, as well as many medicines taken for colds, sinus pressure, and allergies.
+They include aspirin, naproxen, ibuprofen, and many medicines taken for colds, sinus pressure, and allergies.

-All of the medications listed above as kratom alternatives are safe and effective only if used as directed by a doctor or pharmacist.
-Everyone should consult with the professionals in order to avoid adverse effects.
+All of the medications listed above as a kratom alternative are safe and effective only if used as directed by a doctor or pharmacist.
+Everyone should consult with professionals to avoid adverse effects.

 Anxiety & Depression Management

-The most common pharmacologic options for treatment of anxiety, insomnia, and seizures include:
+There are also pharmacologic options for treatment of anxiety, insomnia, and seizures.

 - Benzodiazepines such as alprazolam (Xanax), Clonazepam, and lorazepam (Ativan);